Pinak-Dwivedi/ShopppItOn/README.md

 Hi!
 It's Pinak Dwivedi.
 I have created this web service with React, Node, Express and MySQL.

 ## About This Repo
-This Repo is the frontend part of the web app named Shoppp It On and backend of this at ShopppItOn-Backend.
+This Repo is the frontend part of the web app named Shoppp It On and backend of this is at ShopppItOn-Backend.

 Used Create React App.
 Created components in React.